Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 ### Usage

-Begin by initializing Eppo's client with a key from the [Eppo interface](https://eppo.cloud/feature-flags/keys).
-It is internally a singleton: it configures itself and performs a network request to fetch the latest flag configurations.
+Begin by initializing a singleton instance of Eppo's client with a key from the [Eppo interface](https://eppo.cloud/feature-flags/keys).
+The client will configure itself and perform a network request to fetch the latest flag configurations.
 Once initialized, the client can be used to make assignments anywhere in your app.

 #### Initialize once

-It is recommended to wrap initialization in a `Task` block in order to perform network request asynchronously.

 ```swift
 Task {
     try await EppoClient.initialize(sdkKey: "SDK-KEY-FROM-DASHBOARD");
 }
 ```

+(It is recommended to wrap initialization in a `Task` block in order to perform network request asynchronously)

 #### Assign anywhere